wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 We should clarify the link between CP and PCP if we want to keep these claims about the "strong" link to linear logic. @reviewer3 is right in that the relation between PCP and CLL is tenuous at best.
 We don't have CLL--->PCP, even if we suspect it holds, and we know that certainly PCP-/->CLL.

 TODO: either we prove the injection from CP--->PCP or GV--->PGV, or we put some serious qualifiers on the claim that PGV has any ties to linear logic, and weaken the terminology to "logic-inspired"

+TODO: add in PCP section that as for CP, in PCP we prove cycle elimination and obtain deadlock freedom as a result of that; this is the most formal connection to LL.
+It is not clear what priorities mean in logic and if they have a meaning at all and definitely CP --> PCP and PCP -/-> are not proved but we can conjecture them and say these are future work!

 > It seems to me that the work by Balzers et al. on manifest sharing for Intuitionistic Linear Logic is nearer to a logical approach, due to their usage of stratification and modalities, but this might be a matter of taste.